yajiex/douban-Annual/README.md

 ## License

+**If there are any license issue, please contact me via [issues](https://github.com/yajiex/douban-Annual/issues/new)**

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details

 ## Acknowledgments